MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/batch-group-policy-assignment-edu.md

 ### Remove a policy that was directly assigned to users

-Remember that if a user was directly assigned a policy (either individually or through a batch assignment), that user won't inherit a meeting policy from a security group.
+Remember that if a user was directly assigned a policy (either individually or through a batch assignment), that policy takes precedence.
 This means that if a user has a meeting policy that was directly assigned to them, you'll have to remove that meeting policy from the user before they can inherit a meeting policy from a security group.

 To learn more, see [What you need to know about policy assignment to groups](assign-policies.md#what-you-need-to-know-about-policy-assignment-to-groups).